gkazunii/eemix/README.md

 #### 💡What are the advantages compared to MU methods?

-Current MU methods do not guarantee normalization and are not ideal for the task of density estimation.
+Current MU methods do not guarantee normalization and are not ideal for the task of density estimation [[4](https://ieeexplore.ieee.org/document/4517988)].
 Even if this problem were overcome, flexibility such as mixture and adaptive background terms cannot be expected due to the α power term in the auxiliary function.

+#### 💡What are the advantages compared to αEM algorithm?

+The αEM algorithm replaces the logarithmic function in the log-likelihood with a generalized α-logarithm [[5](https://onlinelibrary.wiley.com/doi/abs/10.1002/1520-684X(200010)31:11%3C12::AID-SCJ2%3E3.0.CO;2-O)].
+However, in many cases, it does not admit closed-form updates in the M-step.
+In contrast, the E²M algorithm first relaxes the α-divergence into the KL divergence optimization, ensuring that closed-form updates are always possible whenever the standard EM algorithm permits them.

 #### 💡What is the computational complexity per iteration?